No One’s Illegal on Stolen Land

 Intro

-We can’t stop racial profiling and other harms by saying “hey, we’re the good ones, we’re the ones who belong.”
-We can only stop this by opposing all white supremacist systems of control that oppress our people as well as others.
-It is in our own interest as Native peoples to act in solidarity with (other) migrants, and it’s in the interests of migrants to act in solidarity with (other) Indigenous peoples.
+We also can’t stop the present-day practices of racial profiling, mass incarceration and deportation by throwing our relatives under the bus and saying “hey, look, we’re the good ones, we’re the ones who belong.”
+We can only stop these kinds of harms by opposing all the white supremacist systems of control that oppress us all.
+It is in our own interest as Native peoples to act in solidarity with (other) migrants, and it is in our interests as migrants to act in solidarity with (other) Indigenous peoples.

 An injury to one is an injury to all.
 Until every border falls.